How far could a £250,000 pension pot go?

 Outline of pension tax considerations

-Money taken directly from your salary is untaxed
+Money taken directly from your salary to fund pension contributions is untaxed

-Higher rate taxpayers can apply to reclaim additional tax paid depending on the rate of income tax that they pay
+Higher rate taxpayers can apply to reclaim additional tax paid via their annual tax return.
+The highest rate of tax relief depends on the rate of income tax you pay.

-Roughly speaking, up to £40,000, but no more than your total salary, can be contributed to a pension each year (including employer contributions).
-However, the previous three years of tax allowance can be added depending on circumstances.
+Roughly speaking, up to £60,000, but no more than your total salary, can be contributed to a pension each year (including employer contributions).
+However, the previous three years of tax allowances could be added, depending on circumstances.

 Tax treatment depends on individual circumstances and may be subject to change in future.

-There are three ways in which you can withdraw all of the money:
+Here we consider three ways in which you can do this:

 Withdraw all the money as cash

-Withdraw some as cash and use the rest to buy an annuity, which provides a guaranteed income in exchange for a lump sum upfront payment
+Withdraw some as cash and use the remaining pensions savings to buy an annuity, which provides a guaranteed income in exchange for a lump sum upfront payment

-IMPORTANT: This is a hypothetical example using the 2022/23 personal tax bands (2), but we note that the additional rate tax threshold will fall from £150,000 to £125,140 from April 2023 (3).
+IMPORTANT: This is a hypothetical example using the 2023/24 personal tax bands (3).
 The amount of tax you would pay is dependent on your personal circumstances.

 Withdraw some as cash and use the rest to buy an annuity